Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 ### Metadata Extraction

-There are read where you find a file in telescope and display it in the preview window.
+There is a read where you find a file in Telescope and display it in the preview window.
-When a metadata is read, he is saved in cache but only for the current session when you close the explorer, the cache is cleared.
+When metadata is read, it is saved in the cache but only for the current session when you close the explorer, the cache is cleared.

 No transformation is done on the data received from DuckDB, they are displayed as is with mode `duckbox` (mode of DuckDB to display data in tabular format).